meldridge/meldridge.github.io/posts/_posts/2018-10-03-Facebook-and-the-trade-off-of-centralised-authentication.md

 layout: post
 title: Facebook and the trade-off of centralised authentication
 image: "/images/facebook-shatter.jpg"
-excerpt: "Having 50 million accounts breached is bad enough, but the major issue is that a huge number of other services utilise Facebook login to authenticate users."
+excerpt: "Having 50 million accounts breached is bad enough, but the bigger issue is that a huge number of third-party services use Facebook to authenticate their users."
 ---

 ![Facebook](/images/facebook-shatter.jpg)